 playwright, Nobel Prize winner

-Submitted by Ashish John about 3 years ago.
+Submitted by Tom Meyer over 4 years ago.

 I love this website, I use it all the time in my classroom when we talk about values.
 It has great videos too!
 Very short one but meaningful!

 I love this website!
 It is so good for kids and older to go to this website!

 We need to leave behind: "I didn't know, I didn't understand, I didn't think" and take responsibility for our actions.
 It is time to take responsibility to know, to understand and to think for ourselves without blaming others or expecting others to do it for us.